fsvreddit/reputatorbot/README.md

 ### Version 1.3

-* The leaderboard is now updated immediately after a point is awarded, if that point would affect the leaderboard standings.
+* The leaderboard is now updated immediately after a point is awarded, if that point would affect the leaderboard standings
-* You can now exclude posts with certain flairs from allowing points to be awarded.
+* You can now exclude posts with certain flairs from allowing points to be awarded
-* If a user deletes their account, their data will be removed from the app within 24 hours.
+* If a user deletes their account, their data will be removed from the app within 24 hours

 ### Version 1.2

 * You can now award points without setting user flair at all if you wish.
-Points are maintained in the background and the score is visible on the leaderboard (if turned on).
+Points are maintained in the background and the score is visible on the leaderboard (if turned on)
-* The message that can be configured when a point is successfully awarded has a new placeholder {{points}} indicating the new score.
+* The message that can be configured when a point is successfully awarded has a new placeholder {{points}} indicating the new score

 ### Version 1.1

-* You can now use the placeholder {{permalink}} in replies when you award a point or try and self-award.
+* You can now use the placeholder {{permalink}} in replies when you award a point or try and self-award
 * Super users must now use the mod command, not the command that the OP would use.
-This allows super users to remind people how to award points without accidentally awarding one themselves.
+This allows super users to remind people how to award points without accidentally awarding one themselves
-* You can now set a points threshold for users to be automatically considered "trusted".
+* You can now set a points threshold for users to be automatically considered "trusted"